busterbenson/public/Beliefs.md

 On Morality
 -----------
+* Underneath the facade, we are all lovable
 * Gay marriage should be legal everywhere
 * Being good is in our nature (being evil requires misinformation or partial information)
-* Abortion should be legal
+* Abortion should be legal everywhere
-* Assisted suicide should be legal
+* Assisted suicide should be legal everywhere
 * Health care should be available to everyone who needs it
 * The death penalty should be used in extreme and certain cases to protect the public
-* Prisons should be about protecting the public, not about punishing the criminal
+* Prisons should be about protecting the public, not about punishment
 * The world's average morality is improving as it becomes more connected
 * Marijuana should be legal to grow, sell, buy, and carry

 On Spirituality
 ---------------
+* Remember, we will die
-* Souls don't exist
+* Souls don't exist separate from the physical body
 * The Gods of organized religion don't exist
 * Intention can't create reality (it just changes our perception of it)
 * Astrology is entertainment